josh-may/josh-may/README.md

-## 👋 Hi, Josh here

-### 🥅 2022 Goals: Learn through building and contribute more to open source communities
+## 🚀 2022 Goals: Learn through building and contribute more to open source communities

 ### Languages and Tools: